PLEASE NOTE: THIS IS NOT A CURRENTLY ACTIVE PROGRAM.

 Suite/DeluxeGrand Suite - 1 Bedroom (GS) Bedroom area with two twin beds that convert to Royal King.
 Full bathroom with tub, two sinks and second entrance that opens to living room.
 Living room with sofa that converts to double bed, entertainment center, and writing desk.
 Private balcony with seating area and private dining.
 Stateroom: 351 sq. ft.
 Balcony: 109 sq. ft.

-Suite/DeluxeGrand Suite - 2 Bedrooms (GT) Two bedrooms, two bathrooms, sleeps up to 8.
+Suite/DeluxeGrand Suite - 2 Bedrooms (GT) Two bedrooms, two bathrooms.
 Master bedroom with two twin beds that convert to Royal King, private bathroom with tub and separate dressing area.
 Second bedroom with two twin beds that convert to Royal King and two Pullman beds.
 Full second bathroom with shower.
 Living area with sofa that converts to a double bed, marble entry and entertainment center.
 Wrap around private balcony with seating area and private outdoor dining.
 Stateroom: 543 sq. ft.
 Balcony: 259 sq. ft.

 Suite/DeluxeJunior Suite with Large Balcony (J1) Bedroom area with two twin beds that convert to Royal King.
 Full bathroom with tub.
 Sitting area with sofa that converts to double bed.
 Private balcony.
 Stateroom: 276 sq. ft.
 Balcony: 161 sq. ft.